Hukbalahap rebellion: Resistance during World War II

 The May 1946 elections won Manuel Roxas the presidency.
 The six DA candidates won their seats in the Congress.
-But the six DA Congressmen, together with 1 NP Congressmen and 3 NP Senators, were not allowed to take their seats in the House of Representatives with a resolution introduced by Rep. Jose Topacio Nueno and upheld by a majority of the congress on grounds of election fraud and terrorism.
+But the six DA Congressmen, together with 1 NP Congressmen and 3 NP Senators, were not allowed to take their seats in the House of Representatives on grounds of election fraud and terrorism, with a resolution introduced by Rep. Jose T. Nueno and upheld by a majority of the Congress.